-Figure 17 (at the end of this article) is the circuit schematic drawing for an actual typical line finder switch.
+Figure 22 (at the end of this article) is the circuit schematic drawing for an actual typical line finder switch.
 It is in fact of the 200-point variety, which is almost universally used in all but the smallest central offices.
 The drawing also includes a portion of the group circuit, which is responsible for "dispatching" the line finders (its other portions deal with many other functions not pertinent to the scope of this discussion).
-Figure 18 gives the notes for this drawing.
+Figure Error!
+Reference source not found. gives the notes for this drawing.

-Figure 16 shows a typical line circuit that would be used with this kind of line finder.
+Figure 14 shows a typical line circuit that would be used with this kind of line finder.
+Figure Error!
+Reference source not found. shows a later variant.
+Figure 20 shows a lower-cost variant.